Glossary

 King Pin

 A large steel pin located beneath the front of a trailer.
-The king pin fits down into the jaws on the fifth wheel of a tractor or a dolly, thereby hooking the tractor up to the trailer.
+The king pin fits down into the jaws on the fifth wheel of a tractor or a dolly, thereby hooking the tractor up to the trailer, or the pup up to the first trailer.

 Legal Holidays